TOG11/DNB/README.md

 **Non of the tokens provided in the token.txt will be** ***recorded*** **or** ***stored***, ***anything written within the files of the bot are safe and will not be logged.***
 # How To Use
 Put your Token in token.txt and run the start.bat file. this will bring your selfbot/bot online.
-Nuking Commands can be Executed in DM's and Servers (I suggest trying the DM commands ((if your using selfbot)) on an alt account makes it less suspicous nuking through DM's ((if your using a normal bot then just DM it)))
+Nuking Commands can be Executed in DM's and Servers
 # Commands
 ## Prefix Is "?"
 ## Useful